StoneCypher/jssm-viz-cli/README.md

 If one or more of the format flags are provided, those are the formats which will be produced.
 If none are provided, `svg` will be assumed.

+There is also a `--jpg`, which produces JPEGs with the extension `.jpg`.
+Internally it's treated like a different format, so, if you specify both `--jpg` and `--jpeg`, you'll get two images.

 Github action coming ***Real Soon Now*** &trade;

 Don't mind the mess: this just got started Dec 28 of 2019.
 Usable momentarily...